camara94/Transfer-Learning-for-NLP-with-TensorFlow-Hub/README.md

 ## Welcome!

 Welcome to Transfer Learning for NLP with TensorFlow Hub.
 This is a project-based course which should take approximately 1.5 hours to complete.
 Before diving into the project, please take a look at the course objectives and structure:

+## Course Objectives

+In this course, we are going to focus on three learning objectives:

+* Use pre-trained NLP text embedding models from [TensorFlow Hub](https://tfhub.dev/)

+* Perform transfer learning to fine-tune models on real-world text data

+* Visualize model performance metrics with [TensorBoard](https://www.tensorflow.org/tensorboard)